soheegoo/markus-autotesting/README.md

 The directory on the test server where to log test results.
 `ATE_SERVER_FILES_USERNAME` must be able to write here.
 ##### ATE_SERVER_TESTS
-TODO document new options + say that same dir and same queue will bring a lot of pain
+TODO document new options + say that same dir or same queue will bring a lot of pain
 ##### ATE_SERVER_TESTS_USERNAME
 The test server username used to run the tests.
 Can be the same as `ATE_SERVER_FILES_USERNAME`, or `ATE_SERVER_FILES_USERNAME` must be able to sudo -u to it.